-This report was created upon completion of an accessibility evaluation performed between July 29, 2020 and August 6, 2020; and was limited only to evaluation of specific accessibility issues that were already reported and validated in November 2020, which were part of the original assessment.
+This report was created upon completion of accessibility evaluations performed between December 2020 and June 2021 and was limited only to the evaluation of specific accessibility issues that were already reported.
+The report is considered accurate at the time of publishing.

-"Voluntary Product Accessibility Template" and "VPAT" are registered service marks of the Information Technology Industry Council (ITI) The following table defines the Scope of this VPAT:
+"Voluntary Product Accessibility Template" and "VPAT" are registered service marks of the Information Technology Industry Council (ITI)